ACCS alumnus Jacob McDaniel signs to become a Boll Weevil - Mississippi's Best Community Newspaper

 He said the lowest point during COVID was during the summer when he was not sure if he could come back to Southwest Mississippi Community College or not.
 McDaniel said he had a lot of things on his mind.

 He said he was not getting a lot of interest from schools and was unsure if he would sign with anybody.
-He said he was excited when the University of Arkansas at Monticello told him they would offer him because he had tried to go there last year.
+He said he was excited when the University of Arkansas at Monticello told him they would offer him a scholarship because he had tried to go there last year.

 “Everything fell into place, and it worked itself out in the best way possible,” McDaniel said.

-Arkansas at Monticello is a 3 hour and six-minute drive from Natchez.
+Arkansas at Monticello is a three hour and six-minute drive from Natchez.
 McDaniel said his family is sad he will be so far away, but he believes the excitement of him getting to play somewhere will make up for it.

 He said he had several friends who left Southwest Mississippi Community College to play at UAM.
 Their baseball team is good, he liked the school, and they were the best choice for his major in Forestry.